Jurkovec helps BC beat Duke 26-6 in Hafley’s debut

 Boston College: Saturday marked the first time Jurkovec started a game since his senior year of high school.
 The quarterback, however, showed exceptional poise, despite the amount of pressure applied by a talented Duke defensive front.

+“For me, I haven’t been out there playing real football in so long, so just getting out there and taking hits and playing again was so much fun,” said Jurkovec, who came off the bench to play in six games at Notre Dame in 2019.
+“In the first half, I think I was a little skittish, especially in the pocket. … So I tried during the second half to stay in there a little bit more and deliver the ball downfield.”

-Duke: David Cutcliffe emphasized the importance of finishing in the red zone after the Blue Devils scored just one touchdown on three trips inside the 20 last Saturday against Notre Dame.
-But Duke struggled again in that area against the Eagles, with four of its five turnovers coming inside the red zone.
+Duke: Cutcliffe emphasized the importance of finishing in the red zone after the Blue Devils scored just one touchdown on three trips inside the 20 last Saturday against Notre Dame.
+But Duke struggled again in that area against the Eagles, going scoreless and turning the ball over twice on its three red-zone trips.
+Both of Brice’s interceptions also came in Boston College territory.

+“We pushed the ball, we were throwing and catching and got down to the red zone,” Brice said.
+“We just didn’t finish.
+Poor job of finishing today.
+Turned the ball over in key situations where we needed points.
+A lot of it was self-inflicted.
+We have to be better.”

 SOCIAL JUSTICE